 Did You Know?

 English speakers can choose from several synonyms to name a tongue-lashing.
 Abuse is a good general term that usually stresses the anger of the speaker and the harshness of the language, as in "scathing verbal abuse."
 Vituperation often specifies fluent, sustained abuse; "a torrent of vituperation" is a typical use of this term.
-Invective implies vehemence comparable to vituperation, but may suggest greater verbal and rhetorical skill; it may also apply especially to a public denunciation, as in "blistering political invective."
-Obloquy, which comes from the Late Latin ob- (meaning "against") plus loqui (meaning "to speak"), suggests defamation and consequent shame and disgrace; a typical example of its use would be "subjected to obloquy and derision."
+Invective implies vehemence comparable to vituperation but may suggest greater verbal and rhetorical skill; it may also apply especially to a public denunciation, as in "blistering political invective."
+Obloquy, which comes from the Late Latin ob- (meaning "against") plus loquī (meaning "to speak"), suggests defamation and consequent shame and disgrace; a typical example of its use is "subjected to obloquy and derision."

 The manager walked quickly back to the dugout as insults and obloquy rained down from the stands.

 "During [literary critic Harold Bloom's] extremely prolific career, his audience was split between adulation and obloquy." — Benjamin Ivry, The Forward, 14 Oct.
 2019

 Fill in the blanks to complete an adjective that derives from Latin loquī ("to speak") and means "speaking in or characterized by a high-flown style or manner": m _ _ n _ lo _ u _ n _.VIEW THE ANSWER